mendix/docs/content/refguide/validation-feedback.md

 ## 1 Introduction

-The **Validation feedback** activity does a validation check, and if this check fails, it shows a message to the end-user, a red text below a widget that displays an attribute or association.
-If this message is shown that means that a validation check has not passed.
+The **Validation feedback** activity does a validation check, and if this check fails, it shows a red message to the end-user below the widget that displays the attribute or association which failed the validation.
 For example, if the customer did not verify their email, a message will be displayed that the customer should verify it before they can log in:

 <img src="attachments/client-activities/validation-feedback.png" alt="Validation Feedback" style="zoom:50%;" />